pollination/python-sdk/docs/DAGArrayInput.md

 # DAGArrayInput

-An array input.
+A JSON array input.
 You can add additional validation by defining a JSONSchema specification.
 See http://json-schema.org/understanding-json-schema/reference/array.html for more information.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------